Fleker/feedly-for-obsidian/README.md

 The `date` refers to the date of the annotations whereas `pubDate` is the actual date of publication.

 This plugin could use your feedback and help to make it a success!

+## EPub Generation

+For offline reading, you can use Obsidian to generate an ePub file which contains every unread article (and every saved item no older than a month).
+This file will be located in your main directory with the file pattern `FeedlySync-(Timestamp).epub`.

+Every article becomes its own chapter in the file.
+Images are removed from this file to keep the filesize low.

+You can use the command palette to generate a new Feedly ePub file or delete all of the Feedly Sync ePub files currently in your vault.